NickCalabs/nickcalabs.github.io/_posts/2017-06-21-Plan-Your-Wedding.markdown

 title: "The Genius Who Planned Her Entire Wedding, Career, and Life"
 category: Blog
 author: Nick Calabro
-excerpt: "Focusing on the end goal of your life can help accomplish that goal "
+excerpt: "Focusing on the end goal of your life can help accomplish that goal"
 ---

 <meta name="twitter:card" content="summary" />